locationtech/geogig/doc/manual/source/start/tutorial.rst

 Adding data
 -----------

 To tell GeoGig that you want to version data in the working tree, you have to add it to the **staging area**.
-Do this by running the following command:
+Do this by running the following command.

 .. code-block:: console